Cryptosteel is a simple, reliable way of storing cryptocurrency private key backups.

 - Simple key and recovery seed storage

 - Options for storing hex keys, recovery seeds and more

 Check out our full list of pros and cons or read on.

 What is Cryptosteel?

-This option is designed to store raw cryptocurrency private keys that usually consist of a lot of lowercase x letters and numbers.
-It comes with over 285 tiles optimized to that end.
+This option is designed to store raw cryptocurrency private keys that usually consist of a lot of lowercase x’s and numbers.
+It comes with over 285 tiles optimised to that end.

 The information on Cryptosteel Hex will generally allow access to individual wallet addresses for individual cryptocurrencies.

 This option is Cryptosteel’s bestseller.
 It’s specifically designed for storing the seed phrases that back up cryptocurrency wallets, which generally take the form of a set of random words.